maciejpirog/cpp-effects/README.md

 }
 ```

-We define the scheduler, which is a **handler** that can handle the two commands:
+We define the scheduler, which is a **handler** that can handle the two commands by pushing the resumptions to the queue.

 ```cpp
 // Res is the type of suspended threads